Syrian Wars: Sixth War

-In Antiochus's absence, Ptolemy VI and his brother Ptolemy Physcon were reconciled, possibly after a brief civil struggle.
-Antiochus, angered at his loss of control over the king, invaded again in 168 BC.
-The Egyptians sent to Rome asking for help and the Senate dispatched Gaius Popilius Laenas to Alexandria.
-Meanwhile, a Seleucid fleet seized Cyprus, and Antiochus's army took Memphis again.
-While at Memphis, he even issued an official decree as Egyptian king.
-The Ptolemaic armies failed to offer any major field battles, instead staying fortified in garrisons.
-Antiochus was now prepared to march on the capital of Alexandria again.
-At Eleusis, on the outskirts of Alexandria, he met Popilius Laenas, with whom he had been friends during his stay in Rome.
-But instead of a friendly welcome, Popilius offered the king an ultimatum from the Roman Senate: he must evacuate Egypt and Cyprus immediately.
-Rome had only just recently defeated the Macedonians at the Battle of Pydna, potentially freeing up armies with which it could credibly threaten the Seleucids.
-Antiochus begged to have time to consider but Popilius drew a circle round him in the sand with his cane and told him to decide before he stepped outside it.
-Antiochus chose to obey the Roman ultimatum to avoid a new Roman–Seleucid War, a retreat that Polybius described as personally humiliating for Antiochus.
-The "Day of Eleusis" ended the Sixth Syrian War and Antiochus' hopes of conquering Egyptian territory.
-Still, the Ptolemies were greatly weakened by the war as well as the conflict between Ptolemy VI and VIII.
-A rebel named Dionysus Petrosarapis would attempt to exploit the animosity between the two Ptolemy brothers and start a series of revolts from 168-164 BC.
+In Antiochus's absence, Ptolemy VI and his brother Ptolemy VIII were reconciled, possibly after a brief civil struggle.
+After the collapse of his control over Egypt, Antiochus invaded again in 168 BC.
+The Egyptians appealed to Rome for assistance, and the Senate dispatched Gaius Popillius Laenas to Alexandria.
+Meanwhile, a Seleucid fleet seized Ptolemaic Cyprus, while Antiochus's army took Memphis again.
+At Memphis, he even issued an official decree in his capacity as Egyptian king.
+The Ptolemaic armies did not offer any major field battle, instead remaining in fortified garrisons.
+Antiochus was therefore prepared to march on Alexandria again.
+At Eleusis, on the outskirts of Alexandria, he met Popillius Laenas, whom he had known during his stay in Rome.
+Instead of a friendly welcome, Popillius presented the king with an ultimatum from the Roman Senate: he was to evacuate Egypt and Cyprus immediately.
+Rome had only recently defeated the Macedonians at the Battle of Pydna, potentially freeing forces with which it could credibly threaten the Seleucids.
+According to Polybius, when Antiochus asked for time to consider the ultimatum, Popillius drew a circle around him in the sand with his cane and told him to decide before stepping outside it.
+Antiochus chose to obey the Roman ultimatum to avoid a new Roman–Seleucid War.
+Polybius described the retreat as personally humiliating for Antiochus.
+The confrontation, sometimes known as the "Day of Eleusis", effectively ended the Sixth Syrian War and forced Antiochus to abandon his attempt to conquer Egypt.
+The Ptolemies, however, had also been greatly weakened by the war and by the conflict between Ptolemy VI and Ptolemy VIII.
+A rebel named Dionysus Petosarapis subsequently attempted to exploit the hostility between the two brothers, beginning a series of revolts from 168 to 164 BC.